Repeating the Pattern of Dysfunctional Relationships

 Next, we have ‘overbounded’.
 In simple terms, overbounded is the opposite of underbounded, meaning we were not able to get what we needed from our primary caregiver as a child.
 In essence, this is an absence of the primary bonding experience: skin-to-skin, eye-to-eye contact, giving an emotional closeness crucial for normal development as a baby.

 This occurs in any condition creating mum to be shut off: postnatal depression, her own trauma, alcoholism, etc. The consequence is that ’we’ the child felt neglected emotionally.
 In this scenario, we (the child and then the adult) will build an impenetrable wall, rather than a fence, around ourselves in defense.
 A brick wall 20 feet high that prevents anyone else from coming in and hurting us again.
-All of this is an unconscious process which we are not aware of until we have difficulty
+All of this is an unconscious process which we are not aware of until we have difficulty connecting as adults.

 The Pattern Of Dysfunctional Relationships In Adulthood